0xSero/partisia-docs/docs/pbc-fundamentals/mpc-token-model-and-account-elements.md

 - `delegatedStakesToOthers`: MPC tokens delegated to other users for them to use as stake
 - `pendingRetractedDelegatedStakes`: MPC tokens, which were delegated to another user and are now being retracted and freed.
 Retraction of delegated MPC tokens has a 7 days waiting period during which they are kept here
 - `stakeable`: Specifies if this account is allowed to stake MPC tokens.
 Irrelevant for MPC token calculations

+### MPC tokens on contracts

+Contracts can hold MPC tokens as well.
+These are stored in the field `mpcTokens` that can be found in the [on-chain contract information](https://partisiablockchain.gitlab.io/governance/account-plugin/com/partisiablockchain/governance/account/ContractStorage.html).
+If a contract is deleted, the MPC tokens it may have held, are placed in the [context-free state](https://partisiablockchain.gitlab.io/governance/account-plugin/com/partisiablockchain/governance/account/AccountStateLocal.html).

 ## Definition of token amounts